 The emergency service telephone number is 911.
 Police and ambulances tend to respond quickly to emergency situations.

 Traffic Laws: Driving on the BES islands is on the right hand side.
 Right turns on red are prohibited and traffic conditions require somewhat defensive driving.
 Local laws require drivers and passengers to wear seat belts and motorcyclists to wear helmets.
-Children under 4 years of age must be in child safety seats; children under 12 must ride in the back seat.
+Children under 4 years of age must be in child safety seats, and children under 12 must ride in the back seat.

 See our Road Safety page for more information.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of the BES Islands’ Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of the BES Islands’ air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of the BES Islands’ Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of BES Islands’ air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to the BES Islands should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.